-US 301 (State Road 43) from Moccasin Wallow Road to the Hillsborough County Line: Construction project: Use caution and watch for shoulder closures and crews close to the road as they work on drainage and touch up driveway connections.
+US 301 (State Road 43) from Moccasin Wallow Road to the Hillsborough County Line: Construction project: Use caution and watch for periodic lane closures with flaggers directing traffic as crews complete final punch list items.
 The improvements under this contract consist of milling and resurfacing, super elevation correction, shoulder reconstruction, turnout construction, drainage improvements, shoulder treatment, signing and pavement markings.

 SR 684/Cortez Road from 123rd Street W to 119th Street W and from 123rd Street W to 86th Street W: Construction project: Crews are realigning the intersection of SR 684/Cortez Road and 119th Street W, resurfacing the roadway, improving drainage, constructing sidewalk and installing new highway lighting.
-Expect nighttime/overnight lane closures from 9 p.m. to 6 a.m. on SR 684/Cortez Road.
-Traffic detours/shifts on 119th Street W will be necessary during construction.
-Additional information concerning those detours and/or shifts will be provided prior to them being implemented.
+Expect nighttime/overnight lane closures from 10 p.m. to 6 a.m. on SR 684/Cortez Road and on 119th Street W (both north and southside).
+Construction activities will be suspended for SR 684/Cortez Road and on 119th Street W (southside) during the Cortez Seafood Festival.
+Construction activities are expected to resume Tuesday, February 18.
 AJAX Paving Industries of Florida, LLC is the contractor.
 Expected completion is late summer 2020.

 SR 64 at Rye Road: Construction project: Crews are constructing a multi-lane roundabout; resurfacing the roadway; improving drainage, and installing new highway lighting and landscaping.
-Nighttime/overnight lane closures on Rye Road will occur from 8 p.m. each night to 6 a.m. each morning Sunday, January 19 through Saturday, January 25.
+A traffic shift will be implemented on Rye Road beginning at 8 p.m.
+Sunday, February 16.
+Motorists should use caution and pay close attention to the changes in traffic pattern.
+Nighttime/overnight lane closures on Rye Road will occur from 8 p.m. each night to 6 a.m. each morning Monday, February 17 through Friday, February 21.
 Traffic has been shifted to the southside of SR 64 with one 10 foot lane in each direction.
 The speed limit on State Road 64 has been reduced to 25 mph within the construction zone.
 Traffic on Rye Road has been shifted slightly to allow space for crews to complete drainage work.
 IBT Construction is the contractor.
 Expected completion is spring 2020.

 I-75 from Exit 182/N. Sumter Boulevard to Exit 191/N. River Road: Construction project: This project replaces sections of guardrail along the interstate.
 The contractor is Acme Barricades, L.C.
 Expected completion is early 2020.